muhaiminsk/vr-activity-classification/README.md

 ## Contact
-For questions or collaboration, please contact smuhaimi@nd.edu
+For questions or confusions, please contact smuhaimi@nd.edu